 Data encryption considerations

-As a fully managed service, Dataflow automatically encrypts data that moves through your data pipeline using Google-owned and Google-managed keys for both in-flight data and at-rest data.
-Instead of using Google-owned and Google-managed keys, you might prefer to manage your own encryption keys.
+As a fully managed service, Dataflow automatically encrypts data that moves through your data pipeline using Google-owned and Google-managed encryption keys for both in-flight data and at-rest data.
+Instead of using Google-owned and Google-managed encryption keys, you might prefer to manage your own encryption keys.
 For that case, Dataflow supports customer-managed encryption keys (CMEK) using the Cloud Key Management Service (KMS).
 You can also use Cloud HSM, a cloud-hosted hardware security module (HSM) service that allows you to host encryption keys and perform cryptographic operations in a cluster of FIPS 140-2 Level 3 certified HSMs.

 When you use CMEK, Dataflow uses your Cloud KMS key to encrypt the data, except for data-key-based operations such as windowing, grouping, and joining.
 If data keys contain sensitive data, such as personally identifiable information (PII), you must hash or otherwise transform the keys before they enter the Dataflow pipeline.